 AsyncRead sHTMLURL, vbAsyncTypePicture, "company"

+The last call to AsyncRead downloads the six-month history graph for the requested stock.
+This request works exactly like the one for the company logo except the graphic file name and folder path is different.
 What happens when one of the async requests completes?
 This is the beauty of AsyncReadâ"the UserControl_AsyncReadComplete event is fired, as shown here:

 Private Sub UserControl_AsyncReadComplete(asyncprop As AsyncProperty)